Beta8397/virtual_robot/README.md

     addition, Continuous Rotation Servo capability was added.
 The XDrive Bot now has a CR Servo in the back rather than a standard servo.
 The XDriveBotDemo op mode demonstrates the use of this servo, using gamepad2.

+    NOTE: OpModes copied directly from Android Studio to Virtual Robot do not automatically compile when pasted into Virtual Robot in IntelliJ, and won't show up in the OpModes dropdown box until they are compiled.
+Three different methods to force compilation are: 1) Right click the file and select "Recompile"; 2) From the "Build" menu, select "Rebuild Project"; or, 3) Make any change at all to the OpMode file (e.g., add a comment).
+Any one of these methods is sufficient.

 CHANGES 7/06/2019
     Now uses @TeleOp, @Autonomous, and @Disabled class annotations to control the display of OpModes in the OpMode combobox.
 For @TeleOp and @Autonomous, a name parameter must be specified.
 The group parameter is optional (default